 I wish I would have recorded my 20 year old daughter eating one of these pulled pork sandwiches so that I could let you listen.
 Never in the history of ever has anyone enjoyed a sandwich more.
 There were shouts.
 There were expletives.
 There were proclamations of love and adoration.
 There were awkward moments when I thought I should maybe leave the two of them alone.

-Slow roasted pork is smothered in vinegar mustard sauce, piled onto a toasted bun and topped with pineapple coleslaw.
-There’s a whole lot of flavor going on in there.
+And by kinda, I mean totally.
+Slow roasted pork carnitas (one of my favorite things on the planet) is smothered in a vinegary mustard sauce, piled onto a toasted bun, and topped with pineapple coleslaw.
+It’s safe to say that there’s a whole lot of flavor going on in there.

-Here’s the other thing you should know about these puled pork sandwiches.
-Our neighbor happened by right after I made these, but turned up her nose when we told her what they were.
+Here’s the other thing you should know about these puled pork sandwiches: One of our neighbors stopped by right after I made these, but turned up her nose when we told her what they were.
 She took a bite out of sheer politeness.
 Then snarfed down the whole thing in about 30 seconds.